 This is the number one lie that the diet industry has been feeding you for far too many years.

-As an experienced women’s psychologist, I see this day in and day out.
+As an experienced psychologist in eating and weight-loss, I see this day in and day out.

-All you need to do is change your external appearance, lose the weight.
+All you need to do is change your external appearance, and lose the weight.